AdobeDocs/document-cloud-learn.en/help/sign/add-users-to-your-account.md

 ---
 title: Adding Users
-description: Learn how to add users individually or in bulk to your Adobe Sign account.
+description: Learn how to add users individually or in bulk to your Adobe Sign account
 feature: tutorial
 topics: Adding Users
 audience: Admin